tydkdev/FavoriteColor/README.md

 ## Introduction

-Angular 1.5 front-end web application.
+An Angular 1.5 front-end web application.
 Application makes API calls to a Spring Boot RESTful microservice, backed by MongoDB.
 Part of an upcoming article on CI/CD with Spring Boot, HashiCorp product-line, and AWS.

 ## Quick Start